What is Sleep Apnea Doing to Your Sleep?

 The other two are central sleep apnea (where there is an absence of even the effort to breathe) and mixed sleep apnea (a combination of obstructive and central).

-Diagnosed by machines that monitor airflow, obstructive sleep apnea is ranked in terms of its severity, based on the number of sleep apnea episodes per hour.
+Diagnosed by a polysomnographic sleep test that includes the monitoring of airflow, sleep apnea is ranked in terms of its severity based on the number of sleep apnea episodes experienced per hour.
 Though the number of episodes varies night to night, the minimum number to receive a diagnosis of obstructive sleep apnea is 5 episodes per hour.
 This means that a person with even the mildest form of obstructive sleep apnea is waking every 12 minutes throughout the night!

 Despite eluding memory, these episodes have incredibly detrimental consequences.
-Each episode is associated with a steep drop in blood oxygen levels that can cause many complications, including high blood pressure, diabetes, acid reflux, cardiac arrhythmias, stroke, and heart failure (Caples et. al.).
+As you can imagine, not breathing for long enough while asleep has the potential to bring down an individual's blood oxygen levels.
+Consistently struggling to breathe like this for long enough can cause a number of complications, including high blood pressure, diabetes, acid reflux, cardiac arrhythmias, stroke, and heart failure (Caples et. al.).

-The constant interruption of sleep also makes it difficult for the victim to obtain restful and rejuvenating sleep.
+The constant interruption of sleep also makes it difficult for the victim to obtain sleep that is restful and rejuvenating.
 Obstructive sleep apnea patients often accumulate large amounts of sleep deprivation because of constantly having to wake up throughout the night to breathe.
 This makes it difficult to get into REM or deep sleep.
 The result is the individual feeling persistently tired throughout the day, often apathetic or depressed, despite the fact that they think they should have slept long enough (because they can't remember awakening at all).

 But no matter how long you sleep, if you're having to wake up constantly to breathe you are not going to feel well rested once you wake up.